What is arrhythmogenic cardiomyopathy?

 A child with more serious symptoms may need additional tests to give the health care team more detailed information about how the cardiomyopathy is affecting the heart.

 - medications to help regulate heart rhythm, such as beta-blockers implantable loop recorders to monitor the heart rate and rhythm over a prolonged period of time, especially in patients who may be having symptoms

 - an implantable cardioverter-defibrillator (ICD) to monitor heartbeat and administer an electrical pulse to regulate the heart rhythm if the child has a life-threatening arrhythmia

 - treatment of heart failure symptoms, which in the most severe cases may require a heart transplant

 How we care for arrhythmogenic cardiomyopathy

-At Boston Children’s Hospital, patients with arrhythmogenic cardiomyopathy are cared for primarily by the Inherited Cardiac Arrhythmia Program with involvement of other teams within the Cardiovascular Genetics Program as appropriate.
+At Boston Children’s Hospital, patients with arrhythmogenic cardiomyopathy are cared for primarily by the Inherited Cardiac Arrhythmia Program with involvement of other teams within the Center for Cardiovascular Genetics as appropriate.